 SAU Tech's Career Academy works with local high schools to offer high school students the opportunity to get a head start on a career.
 High school students can enroll in career/technical classes that will count toward high school graduation and may receive college credit toward an associate degree or technical certificate.
-Program areas offered at the Career Academy are: Automotive Service Technology, Computer Engineering Technology, Cosmetology, Medical Professions, Radio/Television, and Welding.
+Program areas offered at the Career Academy are: Computer Engineering Technology, Allied Health, Health Sciences, Industrial Science & Technology, and Welding Technology.
 Enrollment for these classes is made through the respective high school that students attend.

 The SkillsUSA Program is an integral part of the Career Academy as its benefits are embedded within each program area framework.
-SkillsUSA offers opportunity for students to compete at a State and National level.
+SkillsUSA offers the opportunity for students to compete at a State and National level.
 It is SAU Tech's goal to offer an array of program areas to assist students with various interests in continuing their education.
 FAQ can be addressed by contacting the Career Academy at 1.870.574.4487.
 The Career Academy is located on the main campus of SAU Tech at 14344 King Road, Camden, Arkansas 71701.